7 Best Tours in Cadiz

 Book Online| ©Glenn Carstens-Peters

-You can book an excursion in Cadiz online or you can book any of the tours once you are in the city, although if you plan to tour the city in summer I advise you to book in advance to secure your place and also to avoid last minute price increases.
+You can book a tour in Cadiz online or book any of the tours once you are in the city, although if you plan to tour the city in summer I advise you to book in advance to secure your place and also to avoid last minute price increases.

-Please note that some excursions such as the bike tours and horseback rides along Mangueta Beach are usually done in small groups, so if you have a short itinerary and a short stay in the city planned, I recommend you book in advance to avoid delays.
+Please note that some tours such as the bike tours and horseback riding tours of Mangueta Beach are usually done in small groups, so if you are planning an itinerary and a short stay in the city I recommend booking in advance to avoid delays.

 Afternoon in Cadiz| ©Angel Sotomayor